DeepLabCut/DeepLabCut/docs/functionDetails.md

 This set of arguments will create a project directory with the name **Name of the project+name of the experimenter+date of creation of the project** in the **Working directory** and creates the symbolic links to videos in the **videos** directory.
 The project directory will have subdirectories: **dlc-models**, **labeled-data**, **training-datasets**, and **videos**.
 All the outputs generated during the course of a project will be stored in one of these subdirectories, thus allowing each project to be curated in separation from other projects.
 The purpose of the subdirectories is as follows:

-**dlc-models:** This directory contains the subdirectories *test* and *train*, each of which holds the meta information with regard to the parameters of the feature detectors in configuration file.
+**dlc-models:** This directory contains the subdirectories *test* and *train*, each of which holds the meta information with regard to the parameters of the feature detectors in configuration files.
 The configuration files are YAML files, a common human-readable data serialization language.
 These files can be opened and edited with standard text editors.
 The subdirectory *train* will store checkpoints (called snapshots in TensorFlow) during training of the model.
 These snapshots allow the user to reload the trained model without re-training it, or to pick-up training from a particular saved checkpoint, in case the training was interrupted.

 **labeled-data:** This directory will store the frames used to create the training dataset.
 Frames from different videos are stored in separate subdirectories.
 Each frame has a filename related to the temporal index within the corresponding video, which allows the user to trace every frame back to its origin.